APA-accredited full-time doctoral internship in Health Service Psychology

 UCS provides quality training through a variety of programs for doctoral psychology interns, psychiatric residents, graduate student assistants, and student peer educators.
 These include the APA-Accredited Doctoral Psychology Internship in Health Service Psychology for doctoral psychology interns; the Psychiatry Residency Program (which provides a fourth-year rotation for psychiatric residents in the UCLA-San Fernando Valley residency program); Graduate Student Assistantships for CSUN graduate students in their 2nd year of a Master’s program in College Counseling and Student Services; and four student peer education programs (The BLUES Project , JADE, Project D.A.T.E., and MenCare).

 The physical layout of UCS helps facilitate our training program’s open-door policy because all of our offices are housed in one location on the 5th floor of Bayramian Hall (Suite 520).
 Interns are each provided with an individual private office for their professional use during the training year.
-Interns are able to observe and interact with counseling staff for consultation, as needed, and in a more formal manner on a daily basis.
+Interns are able to observe and interact with counseling staff for consultation, as needed on a daily basis.
 Counseling staff members provide role modeling and support that aids interns in the development and integration of their professional and personal selves as they learn to balance multiple professional roles and demands.
 In addition, intern offices are located together within a mutual hallway, which allows for easy interaction among the cohort.
 Intern offices are well-furnished with a desk, desktop computer, printer, chairs, side table, bookshelf, and white-noise machine.
-Each intern office is equipped with a phone and voicemail, audio-tape equipment, and a Webcam (Logitech) for digital recording of clinical sessions.
+Each intern office is equipped with a phone and voicemail, audio-tape equipment, and a webcam (Logitech) for digital recording of clinical sessions.
 On their desktop computer, interns have access to the electronic scheduling and record-keeping program used by UCS (Point and Click), the university network system, the Internet, and electronic mail privileges.
 Interns have signs with their names on their individual office doors and general UCS business cards.
 Interns have mailboxes located in the same location as staff/faculty mailboxes and have access to various office machines (e.g., photocopier, fax, shredder, etc.) as well as office supplies.
-Interns are able to personally decorate their offices to make their work space comfortable and reflect a professional atmosphere.
+Interns are able to personally decorate their offices to make their work space comfortable while reflecting a professional atmosphere.

 Program Aims & Profession-Wide Competencies

-Therefore, consistent with the American Psychological Association’s Standards of Accreditation for Health Service Psychology, our training program provides interns with training in nine (9) Profession-Wide Competencies:
+Consistent with the American Psychological Association’s Standards of Accreditation for Health Service Psychology, our training program provides interns with training in nine (9) Profession-Wide Competencies:

-Ethical and legal standards
+2. Ethical and legal standards

-Professional values, attitudes, and behaviors
+4. Professional values, attitudes, and behaviors

-Communication and interpersonal skills
+5. Communication and interpersonal skills

-Consultation and inter professional/interdisciplinary skills
+9. Consultation and interprofessional/interdisciplinary skills

 In addition, our training program provides interns with training in an additional Site-Specific Competency:

-Outreach and community consultation
+10. Outreach and community consultation